 I have lived live here in Oakland for about 23 years and am very involved in community activities.
 You may see me around Lake Merritt as I am involved with the Lake Merritt Institute, am on the Measure DD oversight committee and I sometimes run with East Bay Front Runners and Walkers.
-I completed my 200 hour Yoga Teacher Training in Lotus Flow, but have a more Yin based practice.
+I am a registered Yoga Teacher (RYT-200) in Lotus Flow, but have a more Yin based practice.
 I also write gay centered romance novels in my free time under the pen name, A.C.
 Stratford.
 I enjoy living where I work and am glad I can contribute to my community in a positive way.
 I also enjoy talking about science fiction, so if you take my classes, brush up on your pop culture!

 Where to find me on campus

 On campus activities

 I am pretty involved in activities on campus.
 Our department runs on consensus which keeps us all very busy, but we always have time for students.
 I also sit on a number of committees including committees that help LGBTQ+ folks feel more at home here at Laney.
 Let me know if you are interested in getting involved with campus activities.